embedded-graphics/embedded-graphics/embedded-graphics/README.md

     // This will be whichever display driver you decide to use, like the SSD1306, SSD1351, etc let mut display = Display::new();

-    Circle::new(Point::new(64, 64), 64)
+    // Draw a circle centered at (64, 64) with a radius of 64 and a 1px stroke Circle::new(Point::new(64, 64), 64)
         .into_styled(PrimitiveStyle::with_stroke(BinaryColor::On, 1))
         .draw(&mut display);

+    // Draw a 1px thick line from (64, 64) to (0, 64)
     Line::new(Point::new(64, 64), Point::new(0, 64))
         .into_styled(PrimitiveStyle::with_stroke(BinaryColor::On, 1))
         .draw(&mut display);

+    // Draw another 1px line from (64, 64) to (80, 80)
     Line::new(Point::new(64, 64), Point::new(80, 80))
         .into_styled(PrimitiveStyle::with_stroke(BinaryColor::On, 1))
         .draw(&mut display);

-    Text::new("Hello World!", Point::new(5, 50))
+    // Print "Hello world!" in a 6x8 pixel font with the top left corner positioned at (5, 50) Text::new("Hello World!", Point::new(5, 50))
         .into_styled(TextStyle::new(Font6x8, BinaryColor::On))
         .draw(&mut display);